toluenesniffer/ITSTUDENTSIMULATOR/README.md

 ## Authors
-* Andrea Semančinová - programmer, manager of the project
+* Andrea Semančinová - programmer, manager of the project - semancinovaa.08@spst.eu
-* Anna Spieglová - graphics, animations
+* Anna Spieglová - graphics, animations - spieglovaa.07@spst.eu
-* Josef Šubrt - music, tester
+* Josef Šubrt - music, tester - subrtj.08@spst.eu

 ## How to play

-Play by using left and right arrows or A and D keys to move.
+Download the .exe file, set up preferred settings in Options and click New Game Play by using left and right arrows or A and D keys to move.
 Click on doors or NPCS to trigger an action.